Alex Lee (artist)

-Alex M. Lee (artist) is an American and South Korean artist who lives and works in Phoenix, Arizona.
+Alex M. Lee (born 1982) is an American and South Korean artist who lives and works in Phoenix, Arizona.
 He is associate professor of animation at Arizona State University's Herberger Institute for Design & Art and faculty affiliate at ASU's Mesa City Media and Immersive eXperience Center (MIX).
 His work uses 3D animation, game engines and virtual reality to explore temporality, language, perception and human interpretation in our technological society.
 His work has been presented at the Goethe Institut, SIGGRAPH, Toronto Digifest, anti-utopias amongst other international venues.

 Background

-Lee was born in Seoul, Korea in 1982 and grew up in America.
+Lee was born in Seoul, South Korea in 1982 and grew up in America.
 He did his undergraduate and graduate degrees at The School of the Art Institute of Chicago, pursuing photography and digital imaging in the former and then Art & Technology in the latter.

 Career

 Machinic Vision, Selected Works: 2008-2010

 Lee's series, Machinic Vision, was featured in the anthology and textbook, "Reframing Photography: theory and practice".

 In a documentary video for the release of the textbook, Lee was invited to provide an overview of his series of his early works, which "...emancipates the image from real-world capture by rendering digital images exclusively with computer technology." according to Routledge.